 The Role of the Student Leader:

-The student leaders are responsible for coordinating virtually all aspects of the site experience:
+The student leaders are responsible for coordinating all aspects of the immersion experience:

 - Student leaders will be equipped and ready to lead daily reflections.

 - Student leaders should help the host community coordinate the group(s) and work projects.